burtmonroe/TextAsDataCourse/Notes/PythonText/README.md

 #### Google Colab
   * Access to FREE GPU resources for Python deep learning through interactive Jupyter notebooks.
   * Interfaces with TensorFlow, Keras, PyTorch (and OpenCV - computer vision)

-Other language tools that can be wrapped from Python.
-These require installation of Java.

-#### Apache OpenNLP
-  * Wrap through package opennlp-python or opennlp_python.